Canadian Personal Finance Blog

 • Maybe

 So if All Season’s don’t do much good in the real winter, and don’t do that much good in the summer, what are they good for?
-That’s a rhetorical question, folks.

-Another good question is do you put TWO or FOUR snow tires on?
+Another good question was do you put TWO or FOUR snow tires on?
 Another opinion issue, I put on FOUR, but other folks are happy with two, that is a judgement call on your part.

-It all comes down to where safety fits in your family budget. –C8j
+It all comes down to where safety fits in your family budget.

 2. Hey we turtle it up everyday at our house.
 That aside, I really don’t get all the hype about snow tires.
 If you live in the city they just aren’t necessary.